Nico Mannion to sign with Arizona Wildcats; Drew Timme picks Gonzaga

 So thankful to be in this position I’m ready for the next chapter in my life🎒🎒 @ZagMBB @TiptonEdits pic.twitter.com/wj4aCwxuAc— drew timme (@drewtimme2) November 14, 2018

-Among the new things UA coach Sean Miller is doing this season is releasing a video of him talking with one of his players over game video (the YouTube release is attached).
+Among the new things UA coach Sean Miller is doing this season is releasing a video of him talking with one of his players over game video .

 At the end of the video, Miller asked Akot if it is true that he spits sometimes in huddles.